 When I asked for his name, she said she had no clue.
 “If he used checks to pay the rent, I’d know it, of course.
 But he pays me in cash.
-The only thing he’s told me about himself is that he fought in World War Two.”
+The only thing he’s told me about himself is that he fought in World War II.”

 On this note, the conversation came to an end.

 Things went on as usual after that, except for the weather, which got increasingly worse, and the temperature, which continued to plummet.
 Every day, the man would point his gun at the ground below, taking aim at a large rock beneath a tulip tree, never firing any bullets.
 And every night, the light in Mrs. Casper’s attic would shine steadily on.
 In the meantime, the old man never called me.
 And I never ran into him.
 As far as I knew, he never left the house, so I never had the chance to chase after him and pretend to bump into him by coincidence.

 One morning, when the weather was particularly bad, I called the phone company to ask if anyone on Fess Avenue had recently installed a line.

 “I don’t know.
 But he lives on Fess.”

 “Now that’s a tough one,” answered the operator, “unless you know his name.
 Keep in mind, sir, since all the new students began arriving for the fall semester, thousands of people have been installing new lines.”

 Her answer terminated my desire to pursue the matter further.